John Lewis appliances

-Save energy Apart from heating, the energy we use in our homes is mostly used by our appliances – especially white goods like washing machines, tumble dryers, ovens, and dishwashers.
 A lot of attention has been paid to making them use less energy, but after many years of reducing energy usage they’ve hit a plateau.
-The energy savings to be made these days are often relatively minor and there’s often little difference between them.
-Thinking laterally there’s an easy trick that can save hundreds of pounds a year that many people still neglect.
+Thinking laterally, there’s an easy trick that can save hundreds of pounds a year that many people still neglect.

 Changing energy suppliers